scivision/fortran-filesystem/README.md

 ## Compiler support

-Full C++17 filesystem support and hence full Fortran-filesystem features are available with any of these compilers:
+Full C++ filesystem support and hence full Fortran-filesystem features are available with any of these compilers:

 * GCC &ge; 8
 * Clang &ge; 7
 * Intel oneAPI (icx, ifx, icpc, ifort, icl)
 * Cray (when using GCC backend and libstdc++)

-Fortran-filesystem has a large subset of features when used with older compilers that have C++17 "experimental" filesystem support, such as:
+Fortran-filesystem has a large subset of features when used with older compilers that have C++ "experimental/filesystem" support, such as:

 * GCC 7
 * Clang 6